rweather/interprogram/doc/ref-random.md

 This implementation uses the standard C rand() and srand() functions to generate random numbers.
 The quality of the random numbers will depend upon the underlying system's C library.
-The application can expect to see no more than 2^31 distinct random values.

 [Previous: Defining new statements](ref-define-stmt.md), [Next: Console operations](ref-console.md)